Buildings and Structures at Risk

 We prioritise our grants to meet these challenges but partnership is also critical in delivering solutions.
 Local authorities, Natural England, the Heritage Lottery Fund, charitable trusts, private investors and developers are key partners.

-The on-going decline in the resources of local authorities and the change in funding priorities for Natural England are challenges in 2015.
+The on-going decline in the resources of local authorities and the change in funding priorities for Natural England continue as challenges in 2016.